-The topography was taken from the Surveyor General 1:50 000 topocadastral map sheets of the area, namely:

-- 2528 CC, CD, DD, DC, and - 2527 DD

-Land Use was determined utilizing a GIS desktop study and confirmed during the site investigations conducted on the 28th to 29th February 2008.
-Site investigations involved ground truthing the Land Use according to the maps produced using the desktop study.
-Land Use data was obtained from the Council for Scientific and Industrial Research (CSIR).
-Their Land Cover database was used to create the desktop maps.
+The topography of the area was taken from the Surveyor General 1:50 000 topocadastral map sheets of the area (2528 CC, CD, DD, DC and 2527 DD).
+Land use was determined utilising a GIS desktop study, and confirmed during the site investigations conducted on the 28th and 29th of February 2008.
+Site investigations involved ground truthing the land use according to the maps produced using the desktop study.
+Land use data was obtained from the Council for Scientific and Industrial Research (CSIR) Land Cover database.